- Type of Degree: Associate of Applied Science (AAS)

 - Assess, critique, devise, and implement plans for using both teaching and training techniques, including their application in hands-on lab settings

-- Demonstrate their understanding of issues in the equine industry, eventually presenting their appraisal of and recommendations about a defined area of the industry
+- Understand issues in the equine industry and present an appraisal and recommendations regarding a defined area of the industry

 - Review, examine, and draw conclusions about scientific theories concerning equine health, behavior, and care

-Equine Studies students must provide or arrange for their own transportation to and from the equine facility, which is located seven miles from campus.
-The program does encourage students to carpool whenever possible.
+The student must arrange for their own transportation to and from the equine facility, which is located seven miles from campus.
+The program encourages students to carpool whenever possible.

 Students must complete a minimum of four semesters of EQS 2025, two in the freshman year, unless the department approves an alternate schedule.

 - I’m a TRIO mentor and tour guide.

 - I’m pursuing my dream career.

 - I’m doing this all on my own, but feel supported at school.

 - I’m excited to be getting into my field quickly.

 - I am incredibly happy with my choice.